 Is TIAA-CREF Large Cap Value Premier (TRCPX) a Strong Mutual Fund Pick Right Now?

-Have you been searching for a Large Cap Value fund?
-You might want to begin with TIAA-CREF Large Cap Value Premier (TRCPX).
-TRCPX possesses a Zacks Mutual Fund Rank of 3 (Hold), which is based on nine forecasting factors like size, cost, and past performance.
+If you're looking for a Large Cap Value fund category, then a potential option is TIAA-CREF Large Cap Value Premier (TRCPX).
+TRCPX carries a Zacks Mutual Fund Rank of 3 (Hold), which is based on nine forecasting factors like size, cost, and past performance.

 Objective

-TRCPX is classified in the Large Cap Value segment by Zacks, which is an area full of possibilities.
-Investors interested in a stable income stream fund these mutual funds very appealing because they have a unique investing strategy.
-Large Cap Value funds invest in stocks with a market capitalization of $10 billion or more, but whose share prices do not reflect their intrinsic value.
-This tactic often leads to low P/E ratios and high dividend yields; however, these funds'high growth opportunity are often slowed, as large-cap securities are generally in stable industries with low to moderate growth prospects.
+TRCPX is one of many Large Cap Value mutual funds to choose from.
+These funds invest in equities with a market capitalization of $10 billion or more, but whose share prices do not reflect their intrinsic value.
+This strategy can often produce low P/E ratios and high dividend yields; growth levels; however, growth levels are oftentimes cut back.
+These funds'high growth opportunities are slowed even more since large-cap stocks are usually in more stable industries with low to moderate growth prospects.
+Thus, investors interested in a stable income stream fund Large Cap Value funds very appealing.

 History of Fund/Manager

 TIAA-CREF is based in Boston, MA, and is the manager of TRCPX.
-Since TIAA-CREF Large Cap Value Premier made its debut in September of 2009, TRCPX has garnered more than $185.56 million in assets.
+The TIAA-CREF Large Cap Value Premier made its debut in September of 2009 and TRCPX has managed to accumulate roughly $185.56 million in assets, as of the most recently available information.
 Richard Cutler is the fund's current manager and has held that role since September of 2009.

 Performance

-Obviously, what investors are looking for in these funds is strong performance relative to their peers.
-This fund carries a 5-year annualized total return of 6.22%, and is in the bottom third among its category peers.
-But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 8.27%, which places it in the bottom third during this time-frame.
+Investors naturally seek funds with strong performance.
+This fund carries a 5-year annualized total return of 6.46%, and it sits in the bottom third among its category peers.
+But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 7.02%, which places it in the bottom third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-Looking at the past 5 years, the fund's standard deviation is 13.16% compared to the category average of 1.01%.
+The standard deviation of the fund over the past 5 years is 13.19% compared to the category average of 1.01%.
 This makes the fund more volatile than its peers over the past half-decade.

 Risk Factors

-Investors should always remember the downsides to a potential investment, and this segment carries some risks one should be aware of.
+It's always important to be aware of the downsides to any future investment, so one should not discount the risks that come with this segment.

-Investors should note that the fund has a 5-year beta of 1.06, so it is likely going to be more volatile than the market at large.
+Nevertheless, investors should also note that the fund has a 5-year beta of 1.06, which means it is hypothetically more volatile than the market at large.
 Another factor to consider is alpha, as it reflects a portfolio's performance on a risk-adjusted basis relative to a benchmark-in this case, the S&P 500.
-TRCPX has generated a negative alpha over the past five years of -4.54, demonstrating that managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.
+With a negative alpha of -4.5, managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.

 Holdings

-The mutual fund currently has 90.55% of its holdings in stocks, which have an average market capitalization of $163.71 billion.
+Right now, 76.17% of this mutual fund's holdings are stocks, and these companies have an average market capitalization of $163.71 billion.
 The fund has the heaviest exposure to the following market sectors:

 - Finance